 Our productivity may decrease during the winter season when severe winter weather impedes operations.
 Also, some shippers may reduce their shipments after the winter holiday season.
 At the same time, operating expenses may increase, and fuel efficiency may decline due to engine idling during periods of inclement weather.
 Harsh weather conditions generally also result in higher accident frequency, increased freight claims, and higher equipment repair expenditures.
-Generally, demand for our value-added services delivered to existing customers increases during the second calendar quarter of each year as a result of the automotive industry's spring selling season and decreases during the third quarter of each year due to the impact of scheduled OEM customer plant shutdowns in July for vacations and changeovers in production lines for new model years.
+Generally, demand for our value-added services delivered to existing customers increases during the second calendar quarter of each year as a result of the automotive industry's spring selling season and decreases during the third quarter of each year.
 Our value-added services business is also impacted in the fourth quarter by plant shutdowns during the December holiday period.